 Can I submit my monthly or yearly ILM fees for reimbursement?

-If you pay in full for your Integrative Life Membership year when you receive your establish care visit or annual physical exam, we can bill the $708 charge as a Comprehensive Physical Exam.
+If you pay in full for your Integrative Life Membership year when you receive your establish care visit or annual physical exam, we can bill cost for an annual membership (paid in full) as a Comprehensive Physical Exam.
 This comprehensive exam is included with your year’s membership, and this visit type is eligible for insurance reimbursement at an out-of-network rate determined by your insurance provider.

 When paid monthly, membership dues are ineligible for insurance reimbursement since the costs are not associated with specific visits or insurance procedure codes.
 Furthermore, since establish care and annual exams are included in the membership for a $0 visit cost, when you pay monthly for your membership dues, there is no visit fee which can be reimbursed for those exams.